 - Transition features are connected to expected floors.

 Create landmark point features

-Landmark point features are used when creating directions to provide callouts for an enhanced experience.
-Creating landmarks can be done any time before or after the network dataset has been created and can be updated as conditions warrant without re-creating the network dataset.
-Any landmark within 4 meters of a route will be identified in the directions, so it is important to choose landmarks that are relatively sparse (for example, one per wing) and easily recognizable.
+You can use landmark point features when creating directions to provide callouts for an enhanced experience.
+You can create landmarks before or after the network dataset has been created and update them as conditions warrant without re-creating the network dataset.
+Any landmark within 4 meters of a route is identified in the directions, so it is important to choose landmarks that are relatively sparse (for example, one per wing) and easily recognizable.